Spending Christmas Overseas – it’s tough but it’s my choice

 Homesickness is a common fear of people before the set off around the world for their respective trip of a lifetime and it’s a justified one especially if you’ve never spent any considerable time overseas.
 If this applies to you I’ve got one spot of advice for you.
-Sure, sometimes you’ll have days when travel seems so overwhelming, when you’re worried about cash, careers and you just wanna sleep in your own bed – but roll with the punches, it’ll be worth it in the end.
+Sure, sometimes you’ll have days when travel seems so overwhelming, when you’re worried about cash, careers and you just wanna sleep in your own bed.
+But roll with the punches, it’ll be worth it in the end.
+EDIT 2022 I can vouch for that now, 10 years later!

 As I sit here feeling quite sorry for myself in this soulless airport, envious of people coming from, or going home to spend Christmas and the New Year with their families, I force myself to remember why I chose this life in the first place.
 Of course I’d rather be home on this day, but I focus on what how this lifestyle this year alone has allowed me to experience the following: